LiuAnBoy/Next-template/README.md

 ## Starting the Development Server

-After downloading the template into your project folder and installing dependencies (`npm install` or `yarn install` or `pnpm install`), you can start the development server using the following command:
+After downloading the template into your project folder and installing dependencies (`pnpm install`), you can start the development server using the following command:

 ```
 pnpm dev